jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 </p>

 ### Things to Note!
-- Gotta call out opportunity attacks
+- Gotta call out opportunity attacks!
 - Call out reactions, if you see something hit it.
-For instance, you can ready an attack if you can't see.
+For instance, you can ready an attack if you can't see (like in the pouring rain).
 If all of the sudden an enemy is appears in your line of sight you can perform that reaction.
 - Bonus Actions can be done before Actions, and of coarse vice versa.
 - 2 gallons of water per day is required!
 Waterskin's in our packs can hold 4 pints of liquid so if we wanted water for a single day we would need to drink 4 full Waterskin's.
-- Cannot take a Long Rest while it is raining heavily outside (unless you find shelter).
+- Cannot take a Long Rest while it is raining heavily outside _(unless you find shelter)_.
-- We have Thieves Tools now which we shouldn't forget about since they'll probably be pretty important.
+- We have **Thieves Tools** now which we shouldn't forget about since they'll probably be pretty important.
   - This set of tools includes a small file, a set of lock picks, a small mirror mounted on a metal handle, a set of narrow-bladed scissors, and a pair of pliers.
 Proficiency with these tools lets you add your Proficiency Bonus to any Ability Checks you make to Disarm traps or open locks (D&D 5e).

 [_Back to Top_](#top_of_page)